№ Podcast clipper

 A 60-second Joe Rogan rant, a Lex Fridman one-liner, a Huberman Lab nugget — these are what go viral on TikTok, Reels, and Shorts.
 Most clip-share accounts pull from YouTube and trim.
 AppsGolem skips the screen-recorder workflow: paste, trim, export.

-Researchers & Journalists
+Researchers & journalists

 Quoting a guest verbatim is one thing — having timestamped video proof is another.
 Citing "Naval on the Tim Ferriss Show, 1:23:45–1:24:30" with the actual clip embedded removes the "out of context" pushback.
 Clean MP4, no watermark, suitable for editorial use.

-Casual Fans
+Casual fans

 Sometimes you just want to keep the part where Lex laughed or Rogan went off — a 30-second highlight to rewatch or send to a friend.
 No need to bookmark a timestamp on YouTube and hope the episode stays up.
 Save it as a file.